elitizon/elitizonweb/data/blog/2020/09-04-how-to-query-shopify-with-graphql/How to query Shopify with the GraphQL API.md

 ![12.png](./images/i12.png)

-Create an Header in the query
+Create a Header in the query

 ![13.png](./images/i13.png)

-We need to configure the query to disable the cookies
+Configure the query to disable the cookies 🍪

-A right click on the query definition can be used to open the settings of the query
+> A right-click on the query definition can be used to open the settings of the query

 ![14.png](./images/i14.png)

-Send cookies and store cookies must be **disabled**
+Send cookies and store cookies **must be disabled** 🍪 🔥

 ![15](./images/i15.png)

-We can now test our query with a click on the send button
+We can now test our query with a click on the send button ▶️

 ![i16.png](./images/i16.png)

-### Et Voila !!
+### Et Voila 🥳🚀

 ### Generate a query for your target language

-A cool feature of Insomnia is the code generation of a client
+😎 A cool feature of Insomnia is the code generation of a client

 ![17](./images/i17.png)